Communication, Admin & Travel

 - Children should be supervised.

-When the weather is bad, please also allow extra time if coming by car as there is always more congestion during wet weather.
+Please allow extra time if coming by car and the weather is bad as there is always more congestion.

 Parents/carers are welcome to wait on the Cherry Tree Playground from 3pm to collect children at the end of the school day.
 Children are not allowed to leave the care of their teacher until their parent/carer has arrived.
-Some older children may go home independently and may leave the premises on their own with parental permission.
-Reception children are amongst the first to come out so that you can see them easily.
 Children will only be handed over to adults for whom we have permission.

 If a child is not collected at “home time” our staff will follow the following procedures: